how it works · plain English

 Rebuilt every turn.

-Off by default.
-When you turn it on, the agent reflects once a day at a time you choose — by default 04:00 local, when you're asleep and the server is quiet.
+When you turn it on, the agent reflects once a day at a time you choose (default 04:00 local).

 What it reads